The Broken Window

 The Broken Window is a crime thriller novel by American writer Jeffery Deaver, published in 2008.
 It is the eighth book in the Lincoln Rhyme series.

 Plot

 In the book, a killer has access to the world's greatest data miner called Strategic Systems Datacorp.
 He is using detailed information to commit crimes and blame them on innocents.
-Lincoln Rhyme, Amelia Sachs, and characters from the previous books, team up to stop the criminal.
+Lincoln Rhyme, Amelia Sachs, and other familiar characters from the previous books join forces to bring the criminal to justice.